premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

-41. Is it possible to change the value of any variable defined in the class implementing an interface?
+41. Is it possible to change the value of any variable defined in the class implementing an interface?p1

  ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)